profaust93/MyTi/src/main/webapp/resources/bower_components/holderjs/README.md

 Custom colors
 -------------

-Custom colors on a specific image can be specified in the ``background:foreground`` format using hex notation, like this:
+Custom colors on a specific imagePath can be specified in the ``background:foreground`` format using hex notation, like this:

 ```html
 <img data-src="holder.js/100x200/#000:#fff">